bondoleks/TCPServer/README.md

 ## Getting Started

-1. Unzip the project archive using the following terminal command: unzip BondarchukTCPProject.zip

-2. Navigate to the "BondarchukTCPProject" directory and open a terminal there.

-3. Start the server by running the following terminal command: java TCPServer.java
+1. Start the server by running the following terminal command: java TCPServer.java

-3.1.
+1.1.
 Enter the available server port number (e.g., 8080) when prompted.

-4. Start the client by running the following terminal command: java TCPClient.java
+2. Start the client by running the following terminal command: java TCPClient.java

-4.1.
-Enter the server address you specified in step 3.1.
+2.1.
+Enter the server address you specified in step 1.1.

-5. Test the functionality of the program.
+3. Test the functionality of the program.

-6. To exit the client, enter "exit" when prompted.
+4. To exit the client, enter "exit" when prompted.

-7. To exit the server, press the key combination `Ctrl+C`.
+5. To exit the server, press the key combination `Ctrl+C`.

 ## Author
 This project was developed by Olexander Bondarchuk.